intel-lab-lkp/linux/Documentation/trace/ftrace.rst

   Example with funcgraph-retval-hex::

     1)               |      cgroup_migrate() {
-    1)   0.651 us    |        cgroup_migrate_add_task(); /* = 0xffff93fcfd346c00 */
+    1)   0.651 us    |        cgroup_migrate_add_task(); /* ret=0xffff93fcfd346c00 */
     1)               |        cgroup_migrate_execute() {
     1)               |          cpu_cgroup_can_attach() {
     1)               |            cgroup_taskset_first() {
-    1)   0.732 us    |              cgroup_taskset_next(); /* = 0xffff93fc8fb20000 */
+    1)   0.732 us    |              cgroup_taskset_next(); /* ret=0xffff93fc8fb20000 */
-    1)   1.232 us    |            } /* cgroup_taskset_first = 0xffff93fc8fb20000 */
+    1)   1.232 us    |            } /* cgroup_taskset_first ret=0xffff93fc8fb20000 */
-    1)   0.380 us    |            sched_rt_can_attach(); /* = 0x0 */
+    1)   0.380 us    |            sched_rt_can_attach(); /* ret=0x0 */
-    1)   2.335 us    |          } /* cpu_cgroup_can_attach = 0xffffffea */
+    1)   2.335 us    |          } /* cpu_cgroup_can_attach ret=0xffffffea */
-    1)   4.369 us    |        } /* cgroup_migrate_execute = 0xffffffea */
+    1)   4.369 us    |        } /* cgroup_migrate_execute ret=0xffffffea */
     1)   7.143 us    |      } /* cgroup_migrate = 0xffffffea */

-At present, there are some limitations when using the funcgraph-retval option, and these limitations will be eliminated in the future:
+Note that there are some limitations when using the funcgraph-retval

-- Even if the function return type is void, a return value will still be printed, and you can just ignore it.
+option:

+- If CONFIG_DEBUG_INFO_BTF is disabled (n), a return value is printed even for functions with a void return type.
+When CONFIG_DEBUG_INFO_BTF is enabled (y), the return value is printed only for non-void functions.

-- Even if return values are stored in multiple registers, only the value contained in the first register will be recorded and printed.
+- If a return value occupies multiple registers, only the value in the first register is recorded and printed.
+For example, on the x86 architecture, a 64-bit return value is stored across eax (lower 32 bits) and edx (upper 32 bits), but only the contents of eax are captured.
-  To illustrate, in the x86 architecture, eax and edx are used to store a 64-bit return value, with the lower 32 bits saved in eax and the upper 32 bits saved in edx.
-However, only the value stored in eax will be recorded and printed.

-- In certain procedure call standards, such as arm64's AAPCS64, when a type is smaller than a GPR, it is the responsibility of the consumer to perform the narrowing, and the upper bits may contain UNKNOWN values.
+- Under certain procedure-call standards (e.g., arm64's AAPCS64), when the return
+  type is smaller than a general-purpose register (GPR), the caller is responsible for narrowing the value; the upper bits of the register may contain undefined data.
-  Therefore, it is advisable to check the code for such cases.
-For instance, when using a u8 in a 64-bit GPR, bits [63:8] may contain arbitrary values, especially when larger types are truncated, whether explicitly or implicitly.
+  For instance, when a u8 is returned in 64-bit GPR, bits [63:8] can hold arbitrary values, especially when larger types are truncated (explicitly or implicitly).
+It is therefore advisable to inspect the code in such cases.
+If CONFIG_DEBUG_INFO_BTF is enabled (y), the return value is automatically trimmed to the width of the return type.

-  Here are some specific cases to illustrate this point:
+  The following examples illustrate the behavior:

   **Case One**: